 - This policy provides an avenue for most complaints and appeals to be addressed.
 However, in some cases, alternative measures may need to be explored.

-- Australian College of Weight Management will encourage all parties to approach a complaint or appeal with an open view and attempt to resolve issues through discussion and conciliation.
+- Australian College of Weight Management & Allied Health will encourage all parties to approach a complaint or appeal with an open view and attempt to resolve issues through discussion and conciliation.
 Where resolution cannot be achieved through discussion and conciliation Australian College of Weight Management will acknowledge the need for an appropriate external and independent agent to mediate between the parties.

 - Once finalised a review of the appeal is to be undertaken and actions implemented to reduce the likelihood of the same issue occurring in the future.